 Recurring billing businesses have specific needs and require an expert in providing merchant accounts in the subscription space.
 Pick a processor that has other successful subscription merchants and can handle the additional procedures.

 3. What services do they offer?

-Make sure that they focus on mitigating chargebacks and prioritizing security.
+Make sure that they focus on prioritizing security and preventing chargebacks.
 Additional services to help your business scale and grow may include a tailored gateway, seamless platform integrations, and an open API.